Food Hub Management Professional Certificate

 Training for Tomorrow’s Food Hub Leaders

-The first of its kind in North America and now in its fourth year, this program is an innovative blend of hands-on, community-based online and in-person learning to prepare you for managing food hubs.
+The first of its kind in North America and now planning for its fifth year, this program is an innovative blend of hands-on, community-based online and in-person learning to prepare you for managing food hubs.
 The program provides the tools you need to advance your career in food systems.

-This year the program will be offered by the Agri-food Management Institute (AMI) in partnership with the Greenbelt Fund and University of Vermont.
+In 2018, the program is underway in Canada through the Agri-food Management Institute (AMI) in partnership with the Greenbelt Fund and University of Vermont.
 The residential portion of the program takes place in Ontario, Canada.
 The Agri-food Management Institute (AMI) is dedicated to promoting new ways of thinking about agri-food business management.
 They develop business management tools, information, resources, and training for Ontario’s agri-food and agri-based producers and processors with the aim of helping them achieve their business goals (more information can be found at the bottom).

 2019 Residential session dates